abhianik/dpdSIS/README.md

 ## Competitive existing robust SIS methods, available ONLY for Linear Regression Model!

-In the following, the covarite matrix X0 should include the intercept variable as well, i.e., X0 = cbind(1, X), and the output obtained in each case has the exact same structure as the output of dpd.sis or dpd.sis.lrm (for ease of comparison).
+In the following, the covariate matrix X0 should include the intercept variable as well, i.e., X0 = cbind(1, X), and the output obtained in each case has the exact same structure as the output of dpd.sis or dpd.sis.lrm (for ease of comparison).

   - Rank-SIS: (Li et al., 2012)